projectcalico/calico/master/networking/bgp.md

 calicoctl patch node my-node -p '{"spec": {“bgp”: {"routeReflectorClusterID": “244.0.0.1”}}}'
 ```

-It is likely that you will want to label this node to indicate that it is a route reflector, allowing it to be easily selected by a BGPPeer resource.
+Typically, you will want to label this node to indicate that it is a route reflector, allowing it to be easily selected by a BGPPeer resource.
 You can do this with kubectl.
 For example:

 ```
 kubectl label node my-node route-reflector=true
 ```
 Now it is easy to configure route reflector nodes to peer with each other and other non-route-reflector nodes using label selectors.
-As an example:
+For example:

 ```
 kind: BGPPeer